How to Get Coaching Clients: 32 Great Strategies for 2023

 Often you can also get the opportunity to participate in discussions or offer a short presentation – always ask.

-6. Guesting – tap into other people’s audiences to get coaching clients1.
-Other people’s podcasts
+3. Guesting – tap into other people’s audiences to get coaching clients

 As a podcast host, I turn down at least 3 people a week who want to be on my podcast.
 I turn most of them away because it’s obvious that they haven’t listened to my podcast and have no idea what it’s about.